warezoid/bitcointags/docs/DOCUMENTATION.md

     - Other graphical elements used in the Bitcointags project, such as alert and checkmark icon, along with all Bitcointags logos, are also licensed under the [MIT license](https://en.wikipedia.org/wiki/MIT_License) and are free to use.

 - **APIs**
-    - CoinCap API 2.0 - used to get the price of bitcoin and rate of fiat currencies: [docs.coincap.io](https://docs.coincap.io)
+    - Coin Paprika API - used to get the price of bitcoin : [coinpaprika.com](https://coinpaprika.com/api/)
+    - ExchangeRate API - used to get the rates of fiat currency : [exchangerate-api.com](https://www.exchangerate-api.com/docs/free)
     - Web Crypto API - used to calculate the checksum: [www.w3.org/TR/WebCryptoAPI](https://www.w3.org/TR/WebCryptoAPI)
     - Chrome APIs
         - Storage API - used to save the user profile: [developer.chrome.com](https://developer.chrome.com/docs/extensions/reference/api/storage)